 The age of the Young Person being referred will determine which of these pathways they follow.
 These pathways are:

-This is a programme for Young People in Year 7 and above.
+This is a programme for Young People aged between 8 and 15.
 Young People who are Looked After have often missed out on education prior to them becoming Looked After, so our focus for this programme is to support Young People to identify their aims and aspirations for their future and to encourage their engagement with education.
 This will be done through fortnightly meetings with a Volunteer Mentor, under the supervision and guidance of a Youth Support Coordinator.
 This mentoring relationship will allow for informal learning opportunities to encourage the development of literacy and numeracy skills; it will support Young People to develop their confidence and self-esteem through collaborative goal setting to meet their self-identified targets; and it will support the Young People to build positive attachments with others.

 The ways that we work with our Young People through Aspirations mentoring, along with the outcomes we are supporting them to work towards, are outlined in this theory of change model.
 Click Here